safakdinc/glider/README.md

     └── messages.ts      # Generated translation functions
 ```

+**Important notes:**

-**Note:** When using nested folders (e.g., `messages/components/navbar/`), the compiler generates a separate `messages.ts` file for each folder with its own namespace object.
+- When using nested folders (e.g., `messages/components/navbar/`), the compiler generates a separate `messages.ts` file for each folder with its own namespace object.
+- Folder names with hyphens (e.g., `message-folder`) are automatically converted to underscores in function names (e.g., `message_folder_functionName`) to ensure valid JavaScript identifiers.
+- The generated files are automatically added to `.gitignore` and `.prettierignore` in the output directory.

 ## CLI Commands